vinsk0h/vinsk0h.github.io/_tabs/whoami.md

 ## 👋 What's my story?
-- I was always a person who was very hard to keep the interest in something for more than a month.
+- I've always been someone with a wide range of interests, which often led me to explore many different things rather than sticking to just one for a long time.

 - 🔥 After wasting quite a bit of time procrastinating, I realized that I had wasted way too much time spending all my time on video games....
 I thought it was high time to take action
 ## Objective